When is the Bug BBQ?

 We also suggest that you prepare your repository for the Bug BBQ.
 Close stale issues and pull requests, assign at least one of each “type” and “status” GitHub label to the relevant issues, open issues for things you know need to be addressed.
-Don’t forget to add the “good first issue” and “help wanted” labels to the relevant issues to make it easier for new contributors to identify things they can work on relatively easily.
+Do not forget to add the “good first issue” and “help wanted” labels to the relevant issues to make it easier for new contributors to identify things they can work on relatively easily.

 I’m a maintainer, what do I need to do during the Bug BBQ?

 During the Bug BBQ, as a Maintainer, you will provide feedback on the issues and pull requests that will come to your repository.
 You will assign GitHub labels to the issues that are being opened and update them as needed.
 You will answer questions contributors may have about the lesson.

 This is a big job!
-Please coordinate with your co-Maintainers to decide who will do what, and don’t hesitate to contact us if we can help provide support for your team.
+Please coordinate with your co-Maintainers to decide who will do what, and do not hesitate to contact us if we can help provide support for your team.

 I’m a maintainer, and I want my lesson to be involved in the Bug BBQ.
 Is it too late?

 I want to organise a local event, what do I need to do?

 Local events are a great way to build and strengthen Carpentries communities.
 It is also a great opportunity to teach (and learn) how to use Git and GitHub for collaborative lesson development.
 You need a room with power outlets and an internet connection and a few hours of availability (BBQ optional).

 If you want to organise a local event, fill out a GitHub issue.